 My favorite child-friendly place in Nafplion?
 The Syntagma square in the Old Town.
 It is large and car-free.
 It is surrounded by the archaeological museum, many cafes and a restaurant.
 You can relax and have a coffee while your kids are playing near you.
 This photo was taken at night, I loved the fact that there were still lots of families and children out.

-A few words about accommodation; There are several hotels and guesthouses that offer family rooms and apartments in Nafplion.
-Both in the Old Town and in the New Town.
-If you decide to stay in the new part of Nafplion, you will need your car or transport to get to the picturesque Old Town.
 Most accommodation in the Old Town are in boutique style, most in old mansions (without elevators).
 Some are located around the main square and others are uphill.
 You need to check this.
 Because many require steps up and down (think stroller!) to be reached.
-If you have young kids and strollers I would recommend you to stay in an accommodation near the square and/or main streets to avoid carrying the kids/stroller up and down.
+If you have young kids and strollers I would recommend you to stay near the square and/or main streets to avoid carrying the kids/stroller up and down.

-I recently stayed at boutique hotel 999 Luxury Hotel Nafplio.
+Me and my friends stayed at boutique hotel 999 Luxury Hotel Nafplio.
 It is centrally located on the Staikopoulou main street of the Old Town.
 There is a staircase at the reception area but I left our stroller downstairs and my kids were able to walk the stairs.
 The hotel was very inspiring, clean with family rooms (without balcony) and also baby cots and high chairs.
+I shared a large double room with my kids and baby cot.
+My friends had a spacious family room that had place for 5 beds.

-For information in English about Nafplion please visit the website of the Nafplion municipality.
+For information in English about Nafplion you can visit the website of the Nafplion municipality or send me a message!

-Have you been to Nafplion and what is your favorite family activity ?
+Have you been to Nafplion and what is your favourite family activity or hotel?
+Let me know in the comments box below!